-The property of the Fund is valued weekly at 12 noon on a Thursday, but excluding the Thursday falling in the same week as the last business day of the month, when the valuation will take place at 12 noon on the last business day of the month, and prices of shares are calculated as at that time.
+The property of the Fund is valued at 5pm on the 14th day and the last business day of the month, except when the 14th is not a business day when it will value on the next business day, and with the exception of any bank holiday in England and Wales or the last business day prior to those days annually, where the valuation may be carried out at a time agreed in advance between the ACD and the Depositary.
+The prices of shares are calculated as at that time.
 Share dealing is on a forward basis i.e. investors can buy and sell shares at the next valuation point following receipt of the order.

-Prices of shares and the estimated yield of the Fund are published on the following website: www.trustnet.com or may be obtained by calling 0141 222 1151.
+Prices of shares and the estimated yield of the share classes are published on the following website: www.trustnet.com or may be obtained by calling 0141 222 1151.